subnetmasked/Scrinium/README.md

   `SCRINIUM_HTTPS_ONLY=1` once you put TLS in front to enable `Secure`.
 - All state-changing forms carry a CSRF token; the markdown preview API uses an `X-CSRF-Token` header.
 - 8 failed login attempts per (IP, username) within 5 minutes locks out for the rest of the window.
 Restarts reset the counter.
 - LDAP bind passwords are stored in the local SQLite DB.
 Use `chmod 700 data/.scrinium` on the host if you bind-mount.
+- Restricted categories return **404** for non-allowed users at every read, edit, delete, attachment, search, and tag route.
 - For real exposure put Scrinium behind a TLS terminator (Caddy, nginx, Traefik, …) and set `SCRINIUM_TRUST_PROXY=1`.

 ---

-## Running locally without a container
+## Run without a container

 ```bash
 python -m venv .venv && . .venv/bin/activate